PRSA: Prompt Stealing Attacks against Real-World Prompt Services: Methodology

-Equation~\ref{eq:optimal_goal} frames the task of determining optimal attention $a^{*}$ as a single-objective optimization problem, typically addressed through heuristic algorithms or gradient-based methods.
-However, LLM as a generative model is often black-box, and even if it is open source, gradient-based optimization is extremely challenging.
-Drawing inspiration from textual ``gradient'' in automatic prompt engineering~\cite{pryzant2023automatic, yang2023large} and the findings from Figure~\ref{fig:t_sne}, we propose a prompt attention algorithm based on output difference.
-We outline the details of this proposed algorithm in Algorithm~\ref{alg:differential_feedback_prompt_attention}.
+Equation~\ref{eq:optimal_goal} defines determining the attention as a single-objective optimization problem.
+Due to the complexity of the optimization landscape and the non-convex nature of LLMs, $a^{*}$ is denoted as an approximately optimal solution, typically addressed through heuristic or gradient-based methods.
+However, the target LLM $F_{t}$ is often black-box; even when open-source, gradient-based optimization is extremely challenging.
+Drawing inspiration from textual ``gradient'' in automatic prompt engineering~\cite{pryzant2023automatic, yang2023large} and the findings from Figure~\ref{fig:t_sne}, we propose a prompt attention algorithm based on the output differences.
+We outline the details of this algorithm in Algorithm~\ref{alg:differential_feedback_prompt_attention}.

 The description below covers a complete optimization iteration.
-Initially, the generative model $G$ generates an initial surrogate prompt $p_{si}$ from the input-output pair $(x_{i}, y_{i})$.
-To assess $p_{si}$'s performance, it and $x_{i}$ serve as inputs for the $F_{t}$, which then outputs $y_{si}$.
-Subsequently, we perform difference analysis on $y_{si}$ and $y_i$.
-The target LLM $F_t$ accomplishes this step.
-Specifically, we use manual prompts to guide $F_t$ to check the differences between $y_{si}$ and $y_i$ regarding semantics, syntax, and structure.
-We also point out the specific factors causing the differences.
-These factors include semantic-based theme and context, syntax-based tone and tense, structure-based style and sentence formation, etc. We represent each of these factors as $d_{m}$.
-The impact of $d_{m}$ on the output difference is quantified by $F_t$ and expressed as $loss_{d_{m}}$, akin to gradient loss in deep learning models.
-This step corresponds to line $9$ in Algorithm~\ref{alg:differential_feedback_prompt_attention}.
+Initially, the generative model $G$ generates an initial stolen prompt $p_{si}$ from the single input-output pair $(x_{i}, y_{i})$ (refer to line $6$).
+To evaluate $p_{si}$'s performance, we use both $p_{si}$ and $x_{i}$ as inputs for the target LLM $F_{t}$, which then produces output $y_{si}$ (refer to line $10$).
+Subsequently, a difference analysis is performed between $y_{si}$ and $y_i$, conducted by $F_{t}$.
+Specifically, we manually instruct $F_t$ to analyze the semantic, syntactic, and structural differences between $y_{si}$ and $y_i$, identifying the specific factors contributing to these differences (see Appendix~\ref{appendix:prompt_generation_instructions} for implementation details).
+We represent each factor as $d_{m}$.
+We then instruct $F_t$ to score $d_{m}$, quantifying their impact on the output differences as $loss_{d_{m}}$, similar to gradient loss in deep learning models (refer to line $11$).